digital-blueprint/handbook/docs/frameworks/index.md

 # Overview

-This handbook contains documentation for integrators, system administrators, designers, developers and users of the DBP framework.
+This section contains documentation for integrators, system administrators, designers, developers and users of our front-end and backe-end frameworks.

 ```mermaid
 flowchart LR